theoutfield/sc_sncn_motorcontrol/examples/app_test_rem_16mt/doc/index.rst

-.. _app_test_hall:
+.. _app_test_rem_16mt:

 =================================
-Hall Sensor Demo
+REM 16MT Sensor Demo
 =================================

 .. contents:: In this document
     :backlinks: none
     :depth: 3

-The purpose of this app is showing the use of the :ref:`Hall Sensor Module <module_hall>` with :ref:`Position Feedback Module <module_position_feedback>`.
+The purpose of this app is showing the use of the :ref:`REM 16MT Sensor Module <module_rem_16mt>` with :ref:`Position Feedback Module <module_position_feedback>`.
-For that, it implements a simple app that reads the output of a Hall sensor and shows over **XScope** the read velocity and position.
+For that, it implements a simple app that reads the output of a REM 16MT sensor and shows over **XScope** the read velocity and position.
+It also displays the status of the sensor for debugging.

+With this app you can also send direct command to the REM 16MT sensor (reset, change filter setting, etc...)

 * **Min.
 Nr. of cores**: 2
 * **Min.
 Nr. of tiles**: 1

 .. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_test_hall/>`_
+  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/develop/examples/app_test_rem_16mt/>`_

 Quick How-to
 ============